 As Claire Marchand of the International Electrotechnical Commission (IEC) explains, the women “learned to program without programming languages or tools, because none existed.
 They used only logical diagrams, and the work they did calculating ballistic trajectories was extremely complex.
 When the project was completed, ENIAC could run missile trajectories in seconds.”

 Despite their pioneering work, these six women were never credited when the ENIAC was unveiled to the public in 1946.
-For years, they remained invisible, which is why the ENIAC Programmers Project was born—to research their work, share it with the public, and honor the women who, for almost two decades, were the programmers behind ENIAC.
+For years, they remained invisible, which is why the ENIAC Programmers Project was born to research their work, share it with the public, and honor the women who were the programmers behind ENIAC for almost two decades.

 Want to follow in the footsteps of these female pioneers and make your own mark as a woman programmer?
 Check out Fullstack Academy’s Grace Hopper Program, an immersive coding bootcamp for women with no upfront tuition costs.